joedolson/wp-accessibility/src/readme.txt

 [Suggest a change!](https://github.com/joedolson/wp-accessibility/issues/)
 * Conflict with NextGen gallery to explore

+= 1.6.6 =

+* Per request, remove font sizing declaration for skip links.
+Inherit from site.
+* Add default styles for visible skiplinks, rather than allowing to be unstyled.
+* Remove tabindex application on section element from toolbar JS.
+* Bug fix: automatic labeling injected double labels on fields with no ID and an implicit label.

 = 1.6.5 =

 * Bug fix: Widget output should not be styled.